Why We Celebrate Friendsgiving—Including a Connection to 'Friends'

 Friends was on the air from 1994 to 2004, and the first recorded Google searches for ‘friendsgiving’ hit in the fall of 2004.
 Could this be more of a coincidence?
 And then, when friends first came to Netflix in 2015—making the show easily accessible to the masses for the first time since it had stopped airing—Google searches for ‘friendsgiving’ peaked again, and have steadily increased every year since.

-And in case you needed further convincing that you should add Friendsgiving (and a Friends marathon) to your annual holiday plans, Merriam-Webster officially added the term to the dictionary this year.
+And in case you needed further convincing that you should add Friendsgiving (and a Friends marathon) to your annual holiday plans, Merriam-Webster officially added the term to the dictionary last year.
 So as you gather your gang for a socially-distanced Friendsgiving celebration this year, say a quick thanks to Monica, Rachel, Phoebe, Chandler, Ross, and Joey for this heartfelt tradition.